 DOHP! in the all the years I've thought of this project, camping & making 20 trips with a gallon jug, holding a funnel trying to refill the tank -just never occurred to me.
 Ya know if we had a tank port we could just dump it in.
 Could also use the Britta or similar to filter the water before dumping.

 Any way I looked on line, deck lids range (for the same brand $10-30) then I saw you could get them with clear lids.
 Hmm that would be kinda nice.
 Anyway on my home tonight I stopped by the local RV/Marine shop.
 I said I was kinda thinking of adding an access port to my water tank, folks are using "deck lids".
-He walks over to the shelf. " this is all I have, just came in, a 6" deck lid with a clear lens. $16".
-I said sold.
-Went to the hardware, picked up (12) 1" 8-32 phillips CS Stainless screws 5/8x #8 fender washer & nylok nuts, and tube of silicon.
-I Highly recommend getting socket head countersunk screws, I didn't only spun the head on 2....
+He walks over to the shelf. "this is all I have, just came in, a 6" deck lid with a clear lens. $16".
+I said "sold".
+Went to the hardware, picked up (12) 1" 8-32 phillips CS Stainless screws 5/8x #8 fender washer & nylok nuts, and tube of silicon (food grade or aquarium sealant).
+I Highly recommend getting socket head countersunk screws, as silicone on the phillips impossible to drive.
+I didn't, stripped/spun the head on several....

 To insure alignment I placed the 2 small blocks in the lid recess, applied wood glue, put the cross piece (handle ) and lightly clamped.
 Removed after couple of hours and used 3 nails each side.
 Sanded and sprayed some clear on .
 Also drilled for lanyard to tie off in water tank area.